ccao-data/model-condo-avm/README.md

 ### Buildings With Few Sales

-The condo model relies on sales within the same building to calculate a weight, rolling average building sale price.
+The condo model relies on sales within the same building to calculate a weighted, rolling average building sale price.
 This method works well for large buildings with many sales, but can break down when there are only 1 or 2 sales in a building.
 The primary danger here is *unrepresentative* sales, i.e. sales that deviate significantly from the real average value of a building’s units.
 When this happens, buildings can have their average unit sale value pegged too high or low.